floriangoetting/json-client/README.md

 ### Allowed Origins
 Please enter a valid RegEx here to validate the origin.
 If the RegEx is not matched, the request will not be claimed.
 If you do not want to validate the origin, just leave the default value of "*".

-## Sending Data from Tags in the JSON Client Response
+## Sending Data from Server Tags in the JSON Client Response
 JSON Client is capable to receive message data from Server Tags and sends the data in the response.
 The JSON Tag is then including this data in the Data Layer Push as well which makes it available to be used in the client-side Google Tag Manager.

 If you want to use this feature, you would need to update the Template Code of the Server Tag where you want to send data from.
 Please note that when updating a Tag Template, you won't receive automatic updates of the Tag Template anymore from the Template Gallery.